replab/book/sphinx/reps/properties.md

 ## Irreducibility

-An irreducible representation is a representation that has no trivial subrepresentation, through the method [isIrreducible](+replab.Rep.isIrreducible).
+An irreducible representation is a representation that has no trivial subrepresentation (see [dedicated section](subrepresentations.md)).
+This property can be checked through the method [isIrreducible](+replab.Rep.isIrreducible).

 ```{code-cell}
 rep.isIrreducible